74. Don't try to change people ... it doesn't work!

 painted image of Amy Poehler saying, "don't tell me what to do!"

-The data gets a little harder to relate to when I want to change someone else’s behavior 😂!
+The stats are a little harder to believe in when it comes to trying to change someone else😂!

-It’s hard to resist trying to change my partner when it’s SO obvious (to me) that I have the solution!
-That my way is better!
+The closer we are to someone, the more likely we are to want to change them … which means my partner bears the brunt of my change efforts.
+It’s hard to resist when it’s SO obvious (to me) that my way is better!
 Or that she would be happier/healthier/etc. if she just changed fill-in-the-blank behavior!
-It’s hard to resist asserting my side, trying to convince her to change, even when—after almost two decades of using this approach—it very obviously doesn’t work!
+I still try to convince her to change, even when—after almost two decades of using this approach—it clearly doesn’t work.
 In fact, it’s led to my partner calling me the b-word (bossy) more than once!

 meme of Dr. Evil saying, "I'm not bossy, I just know what you should be doing"